chischte/cylinder-library/README.md

 	ExampleCylinder.invertCylinderLogic(1);
 	// inverts the cylinder states and movements

-	// MARK STROKE COMPLETED:
+	// ABORT STROKE:
 	ExampleCylinder.mark_stroke_completed;
-	// This function is usually not required.
-	// It is to mark a stroke as completed, in case of it has been early aborted, by an emergency stop for example.
-	// Marked as completed, the cylinder will be ready again in the next loop.
+	// Sets the cylinder back to its low state and marks the stroke as completed.

 **An example of how the functions can be used can be found in the example code.**